kamalendubiswas-db/sql_executor/README.md

 ## Assumptions
 1. Databricks Catalog and Schema already exists.
+2. All the required sql files are avaiable in the `source_sql` folder.
 2. If the SQL are parameterised, add the replacement logic in the `sql_parser.py`.
 As of none of the sql scripts are paramerterized
 3. The generated DAG, dependency yaml and the executed sql scripts are prefixed with UNIX Epoch for auditing.
 Regular cleanup is needed.